MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 #### Variables

-For information on how these variables are typed, click [type inference](fpl-lang-ref.md#type-inference-of-variables).
+For information on how these variables are typed, click [Type inference of variables](fpl-lang-ref.md#type-inference-of-variables).

 | Syntax    | Description     | Example|
 |-------|-----------------|--------|